Primary Schools' PE & Sports Premium Funding

 Swimming is an important skill and can encourage a healthy and active lifestyle.
 In accordance with the National Curriculum, schools must proviide swimming instruction in either Key Stage 1 or Key Stage 2.

-The programme of study for PE sets out the expectation that pupils should be taught to:
+This sets out the expectation that pupils should be taught to:

 - swim competently, confidently and proficiently over a distance of at least 25 metres